osa1/tiny/README.md

 ## Installation

 For pre-built binaries see [releases].
-To build from source install Rust nightly toolchain.
+To build from source make sure you have Rust 1.47.0 or newer.
 By default tiny uses [rustls] for TLS support, and desktop notifications are disabled.

 [releases]: https://github.com/osa1/tiny/releases